InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/sample_use_cases.md

 # Sample use cases

-You know your users and your use case better than anybody, and your implementation of the Finsemble-Bloomberg Integration will reflect this expertise.
-However, we do have some sample use cases to spark inspiration:
+You know your users and your use case better than anybody, and your implementation of the Bloomberg Terminal Connect integration will reflect this expertise.
+However, we do have some sample use cases to spark inspiration.

-- You can run arbitrary commands in Bloomberg with arbitrary tails (additional parameters that are passed with a command that control the output of that command) on arbitrary panels while using data from Finsemble components.
 For example:

+- You can run commands in Bloomberg with tails (additional parameters that are passed with a command that control the output of that command) on panels while using data from Finsemble components.
+- You can create two-way data synchronization between Bloomberg LaunchPad components and Finsemble components.
+- You can pull data from Bloomberg using the BLP API into Finsemble components.

+## Example code snippets

-  - A chart in Finsemble displays an equity.
+### Run a Bloomberg function when a chart in Finsemble displays an equity
-    When the ticker changes, the Bloomberg integration can send the updated ticker and a `DES` command to a panel of the Bloomberg Terminal.
+When the ticker changes, the integration can send the updated ticker and a `DES` command to a panel of the Bloomberg Terminal.

     ```C#
         private static void BBG_RunDESAndUpdateContext(FinsembleEventArgs data)